sandialabs/snl-quest/README.md

 QuESt is designed to be displayed at minimum resolution of 1600x900.

 There are a number of possible reasons for display issues, but the most likely reason is due to operating system scaling.
 For example, Windows 10 has a feature that scales the appearance of display elements, usually to assist with higher resolution displays.
-For example, if scaling is set to 125% in Windows, this will scale the QuESt window to be too big for the display.
+For example, if scaling is set to 125% in Windows, this will scale the QuESt window to be too big for the display (on a 1920x1080 resolution display).

 Scaling may also have the effect of confusing Kivy of where a UI element is and where it is displayed; e.g., you may be clicking where a button appears to be, but the scaling causes Kivy to not "detect" that you are pressing the button.